DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 - Host: `ws-dev-02` running Ubuntu 24.04.1 LTS
 - User `arodriguez` (UID 1001), member of `sudo` group
 - `sudo -l` revealed `(ALL : ALL) ALL` — full sudo privileges
-- Additional local user `¨kevin hernandez¨` visible in `/etc/passwd` (though not the RDP target — that's on WS-DEV-01)
+- Additional local user `kevin hernandez` visible in `/etc/passwd` (though not the RDP target — that's on WS-DEV-01)
 - No unusual services listening beyond sshd
 - No suspicious cron entries yet (persistence would be added in Phase 7)